Hi and welcome to Organic Spoon, winner of the #2 spot on the Best 10 UK Organic Food Blogs 2018!

 I qualified as an interior designer in 2003 and after working for a wonderful company in the City, I ran my own company for seven years.
 In between, I wrote a book about my life with arthritis and how I overcame it with a holistic lifestyle.
 After that I was invited to become a trustee of the British Homeopathic Association and spokesperson for the Royal London Hospital for Integrated Medicine.

 I eventually gave up interior design to focus full-time on my ultimate passions: writing and teaching people how to get healthy.
-I have since become Parliamentary ambassador for Juvenile Arthritis and I now spend my time writing health-related articles for publications such as Huffington Post, Scary Mommy, Natural Health and Health & Homeopathy, speaking at events – when motherhood allows for it! – creating new recipes, and I am in the process of writing my first novel.
+I qualified as a nutritionist (specialising in childhood nutrition), and I have since become Parliamentary ambassador for Juvenile Arthritis and I now spend my time writing health- and parenting-related articles for publications such as Huffington Post, Scary Mommy, Natural Health, Health & Homeopathy, What Doctors Don’t Tell you and more.
+Sometimes I also speak about natural living at events – when motherhood allows for it! – and I am in the process of writing my first novel.
 I also spend as much time as I can campaigning for the awareness and accessibility of natural health options and informed choice for parents alongside wonderful organisations such as the Arnica Network.

-Many years have passed since I stopped all forms of conventional medication – including pain-killers – and I have been in remission for three years.
+Many years have passed since I stopped all forms of conventional medication – including pain-killers – and I have been in remission since 2013, with the exception of a flare-up following the birth of my son, which was an important learning curve.
 I believe that in order to cure, we must heal from the root cause, and after that, we must focus our energies on preventing more disease.

-I live in London with my husband, Daniel, our baby boy, Braxton, and our lovely dog, Milo.
+I live in London with my husband, Daniel, our son, Braxton, and our lovely dog, Milo.